Stop overpaying for internet - Find exclusive discounts and rewards in your area.

 Mixed reports on customer satisfaction suggest inconsistency in service locations

-Breezeline has no national customer service ratings from surveys such as J.D.
-Power or the ACSI.
-That always makes it tougher to get a reliable read on customer satisfaction.
-A quick glance at Reddit comments reveals unhappy customers in Aiken, SC [7].
-Users in Cleveland, OH are much more satisfied, on the whole [8].
+Breezeline is ranked nearly last in national customer service ratings according to ACSI [11].
+Prior to 2025, though, Breezeline wasn't even ranked, which provides some cautious optimism that the company is working towards improving its customer service.
+That said, the 2024 J.D.
+Power survey did include Breezeline, with it landing at the bottom of the East region with a score of just 431 out of 1,000.
+That’s almost 100 points below the regional average of 528.
+A quick glance at Reddit comments reveals unhappy customers in Aiken, SC [12].
+Users in Cleveland, OH, though, are much more satisfied, on the whole [13].
 Similar variation between states or cities indicates one obvious conclusion.
 Because Breezeline bought out networks from different predecessors, each region may give you a different experience from your Breezeline service.
 The Breezeline network in Cleveland came from WOW!
 Internet, which had a strong reputation there.
 So, odds are that Breezeline’s customers are benefiting from the strength of that infrastructure in Cleveland and Columbus.
 For that reason, we recommend asking your neighbors about their experience before ordering Breezeline.
 If you’re lucky enough to get all-fiber or a stronger cable network, you may be quite happy with their offerings.

 FAQ's